 As we grew into our early teenage years, the games of bat and ball and dancing in circles evolved into a quest for adventure.
 This is how it happened that some of us exchanged late night swimming at Table Bay with venturing ever higher up on Table Mountain.
 By the age of 16, Table Mountain was part of our lives as much as our daily bread.

-Most of our friends did not share our new found passion.
-Slavery no longer existed at the Cape but stories of runaway slaves hiding in the caves were supplanted by the fear for escaped convicts who may hide on the mountain.
-These, along with the exaggerated accounts of leopard sightings meant that only a hand full of us made the transition from the bay to the mountain and at the age of 16, the desire for adventure in most of my childhood friends was spent.
-A few of us cultivated the desire for adventure and these were all there with me at the house of Uncle Jacobus, celebrating my 16th birthday well into the night.
+Most of our friends did not share our newfound passion.
+Slavery no longer existed at the Cape, but stories of runaway slaves hiding in the caves were supplanted by the fear of escaped convicts who might hide on the mountain.
+These, along with the exaggerated accounts of leopard sightings, meant that only a hand full of us made the transition from the bay to the mountain, and at the age of 16, the desire for adventure in most of my childhood friends was spent.
+A few of us cultivated the desire for adventure, and these were all there with me at the house of Uncle Jacobus, celebrating my 16th birthday well into the night.

 (c) eben van tonder

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!

 (1) From a tombstone in Maitland Cemetery, originally in Somerset Street.
 Edwin Gregory “perished from cold on Table Mountain,” June 1858.

 (2) The evaluation of bacon was made by Edward Smith in his 1876 book, Foods, page 65.
 (D. Appleton and Co, New York)

 (3) Quote: “The very best hotel in Cape Town would disgrace the meanest, dirtiest, most unsanitary village in England,” William Clark Russell, English nautical novelist, 1880.